kspeakman/FableUnionCaseEqualityRepro/README.md

 npm start
 ```

-_All post-install steps are baked in to start._
+_All post-install steps are baked into start._

-Open a browser to [http://localhost:8088/].
+Open a browser to [http://localhost:8088/](http://localhost:8088/).
 Repro instructions explained there.